raximovhayot/quizify-ui/.junie/guidelines.md

 - Create service layer for working with backend
 - Use access and refresh tokens for authentication
 - Use API Routes for backend communication
+- You can see my backend through backend-filesystem mcp server
+- do not use any mock code

 ## Internationalization